Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Introduction

 \section{Introduction}

-Time series analysis is a crucial tool in the field of time domain astronomy.
-As next generation astronomical surveys and telescopes are set to yield unprecedented volumes of complex time series data, an efficient preliminary method for their analysis is necessary.
-Some examples of such methods are frequency domain analysis \citep{Lomb1976,Scargle1982}, Gaussian Processes \citep{ForemanMackey2017} and Machine Learning methods \citep{Richards2011,baron2019machinelearningastronomypractical}.
+Time-series analysis is a crucial tool in the field of time domain astronomy.
+As next-generation astronomical surveys and telescopes are set to yield unprecedented volumes of complex time series data, a robust and scalable method for their analysis is necessary.
+Some examples of such methods are frequency-domain analysis \citep{Lomb1976,Scargle1982}, Gaussian Processes \citep{ForemanMackey2017} and Machine Learning methods \citep{Richards2011,baron2019machinelearningastronomypractical}.
 Within this diverse landscape of methodologies, parametric autoregressive modelling offers a complementary approach to time series analysis in the form of ARIMA models \citep{discretearimaastronomy,AKHTER2020100403,asteroidlightcurve}.

-The ARIMA (Autoregressive-Integrated-Moving Average) framework is a suite of models employed in analysing and forecasting time series data from various domains including, but not limited to, economics, finance and climate science.
+The ARIMA (Autoregressive-Integrated-Moving Average) framework is a suite of models employed in analysing and forecasting time-series data from various domains including, but not limited to, economics, finance and climate science.
 The Autoregressive (AR) component of ARIMA was first introduced by \citet{Yule1927} to study the number of sunspots.
-These models capture the autocorrelation in a time series by linearly regressing the present value over its own past (lagged) values.
+These models capture the autocorrelation in a time series by linearly regressing the present value on its own past (lagged) values.
 Moving Average (MA) models on the other hand, operate on a similar principle by expressing the present value as a linear combination of past forecast errors or residuals.
 The idea of systematically combining these modelling methods can be traced back to \citet{box1976time}, who formalized them into ARIMA with the introduction of the Integrated (I) component to handle non-stationary time series.
 These are labelled as ARIMA$(p,d,q)$ models, characterized by the respective orders $p$, $d$ and $q$ of the Autoregressive (AR), Integrated (I) and Moving Average (MA) components.

+ARIMA models are seldom used in the analysis of astronomical time-series data.
+The primary reason is that they require evenly sampled data in time, which is often in contrast to ground-based astronomical datasets due to their irregular cadences.
+Nevertheless, ARIMA modelling can still be applied, with reasonable success, by binning light curve data with moderately irregular cadences \citep{10.3389/fphy.2018.00080}.
+Upcoming facilities such as the Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST) \citep{2019ApJ...873..111I}, the Roman Space Telescope \citep{Spergel2015,Johnson2020}, and ongoing space missions like TESS \citep{Ricker2015} and Gaia \citep{Gaia2016} will also produce adequately regular and high-cadence time-series data suitable for ARIMA modelling.